LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 files in debug mode by using the ``logtalk_make(debug)`` goal.
 After debugging and fixing the bug, you can reload the files in normal mode using the ``logtalk_make(normal)`` or in optimized mode using the ``logtalk_make(optimal)`` goal.
-See the Reference Manual for a complete list of targets and top-level shortcuts.
+See the predicates documentation for a complete list of targets and top-level shortcuts.
 In particular, the ``logtalk_make(clean)`` goal can be specially useful before switching backend Prolog compilers as the generated intermediate files may not be compatible.
 The ``logtalk_make(caches)`` goal is usually used when